Frequently Asked Questions

 Most applicants will need to support their petition with evidence, called a “declaration.”
 The declaration consists of a personal statement along with supporting letters of reference and documents such as transcripts and certificates.
 We will let you know whether you will need to write a personal statement and gather supporting materials.
 Trained volunteers will be available to assist you.
 For more information, see the Declarations page.

-need to attend the hearing yourself.
-For courts in large cities or which hold Zoom hearings, we may be able to assign a volunteer to represent you at the hearing
+Some courts schedule a hearing for clean slate cases; others decide them based on the paperwork we submit.
+If you have a hearing, we can assist you with preparation, but you will need to attend the hearing yourself.
+For courts in large cities or which hold Zoom hearings, we may be able to assign a volunteer to represent you at the hearing.

-For more information, please review the timeline.
+For information on your specific program dates, please review the timeline.

 After Your Petition is Filed

 A hearing date may be listed.
 This sample shows where you will see it.
-If a hearing date is listed, let us know immediately by calling or texting us at 415-218-4515 or emailing Info@AccessProjectCA.org.
+If a hearing date is listed, let us know immediately by calling or texting us at 415-218-3224 or emailing Info@AccessProjectCA.org.
 We will help you prepare.
 In some cases we may be able to assign a volunteer to represent you at the hearing.

 If no hearing date is listed, the process depends on the court.
 You may get a separate notice of hearing later.
-If a court date is assigned later, please let us know immediately by calling or texting us at 415-218-4515 or emailing Info@AccessProjectCA.org.
+If a court date is assigned later, please let us know immediately by calling or texting us at 415-218-3224 or emailing Info@AccessProjectCA.org.
 We will help you prepare.
-In some cases we may be able to assign a volunteer to represent you at the hearing.

-In other courts, the petitions may remain submitted until the court gets around to considering them.
-For some courts that’s right away, for others it may be a few months.
 You will get an order, again in the mail or by email, letting you know the outcome.
 Please let us know as soon as you receive an order.
-We want to share in your good news!
 If the petition is rejected, we can help you decide whether to appeal or refile later.

 The Hearing